-manipuri Talkable scarves vol.1 The work of a designer who creates a variety of scarf patterns
+manipuri scarves vol.1 The work of a designer who creates a variety of scarf patterns

 Patterns, colors, and tailoring.
 The things that are made with extraordinary attention to detail have a story that makes you want to talk to someone.
 In this three-part series, "manipuri, a scarf that can be talked about," we will unravel the process of creating a luxury scarf that incorporates the craftsmanship and passion of the creator.